 Who initiates a dispute on a fixed-price job?

 Disputes on fixed-price contracts are filed by the freelancer if they delivered work according to the terms but the client fails to release the funds from Escrow.
-Clients should be following the guidelines of releasing Escrow payments after receiving and approving work, preventing the need to ever dispute a job.
+In most cases, Clients release Escrow payments after receiving and approving work, preventing the need to ever dispute a job.

-When can a freelancer file a dispute on an fixed-price job?
+When can a freelancer file a dispute on a fixed-price job?

-When the client ends a fixed-price contract and requests that funds in Escrow get refunded to them, the freelancer has 7 days to either approve the refund, or not approve it and file a dispute.
+When the client ends a fixed-price contract and requests a refund of Escrow, the freelancer has 7 days to either approve the refund or file a dispute.
 If the freelancer doesn’t reply to a refund request within 7 days, the funds from Escrow will be returned to the client.